About Me

 Preprints

-[1] Siddharth Joshi, Yu Yang, Yihao Xue, Wenhan Yang and Baharan Mirzasoleiman, Towards Mitigating Spurious Correlations in the Wild: A Benchmark & a more Realistic Dataset, arXiv.
+[2] Siddharth Joshi, Yu Yang, Yihao Xue, Wenhan Yang and Baharan Mirzasoleiman, Towards Mitigating Spurious Correlations in the Wild: A Benchmark & New Datasets, arXiv.